aciusa007-lang/option-margin-decision-app/README.md

 - Cash-secured put uses the same number of option contracts as your current share count would support.
 - Margin carry assumes profit is based on the extra shares you buy with borrowed money and subtracts simple interest for the holding period.
 - The calculator is for scenario analysis only.
 It does not include taxes, dividends, changing option Greeks, maintenance margin, or forced liquidation risk.
-- To enable cross-device sync with Supabase, create the table and policies below in the Supabase SQL editor:
+- To enable private cross-device sync with Supabase Auth, create the table and policies below in the Supabase SQL editor:

 ```sql
 create table if not exists public.portfolio_state (